Kevin Lloyd: Personal life

 Lloyd was the older brother of ITN journalist Terry Lloyd, who was killed whilst reporting in the second Persian Gulf War in 2003.

 Lloyd married Lesley in 1973.
 They had seven children: Mark, Sophie, James, Poppy, Henry, Edward and Chloe.
 In 1989, James, Poppy and Henry Lloyd appeared in an episode of The Bill as three of Tosh's children.
 James Lloyd is an actor who later appeared on The Bill as PC Steve Hunter between 2004 and 2006.
 Chloe Lloyd died from meningitis aged 17 months.
 In 1991, Lloyd and his wife adopted a Romanian orphan, Ellie.
-Lloyd lived with his family in Duffield, Derbyshire, from which he regularly commuted a round trip of 270 mi to Notting Hill, west London, where The Bill was filmed.
+Lloyd lived with his family in Duffield, Derbyshire, from where he regularly commuted to London where The Bill was filmed.
 Lloyd separated from his wife in 1995, with his wife blaming his alcoholism and accusing him of violence.
 He was subsequently in a relationship with Rita Hudson for the next three years, although he had reportedly resumed his relationship with his wife shortly before his death.

 He was a lifelong supporter of Derby County.
 In 1992, he was a subject on This Is Your Life, whereby the Derby County squad paid a video homage to him singing "We want Kevin Lloyd".

 His autobiography, The Man Who Loved Too Much, was published in 1997.